Being prepared: 72-hour kit

 Every household needs an emergency plan.
 It will help you and your family know what to do in case of an emergency.
 Your family may not be together when an emergency occurs.
 Plan how to meet or how to contact one another, and discuss what you would do in different situations.

-Both the Canadian Government and the Ontario Ministry of Community Safety & Correctional Services have online emergency plan outlines that you can use to create your own plan.
+Both the Canadian Government and the Ministry of the Solicitor General have online emergency plan outlines that you can use to create your own plan.

 What is an emergency kit?

 Your emergency survival kit should have everything you and your family would need to be safe and take care of yourselves for at least 3 days immediately following an emergency.
 It should also be portable enough to take with you in the case of an evacuation.

 What should go into an emergency kit?